The Cherry Orchard: Varya

-Leonid Andreieveitch Gayev
+Leonid Andreieveitch Gayev ("Lyonya")

 The brother of Madame Ranevskaya.
 One of the more obvious comic characters, Gayev is a talkative eccentric.
 His addiction to billiards (often appearing at times of discomfort) is symbolic of the aristocracy's decadent life of leisure, which renders them impotent in the face of change.
 Gayev tries hard to save his family and estate; ultimately, as an aristocrat, he either lacks sufficient drive or doesn't understand the real-world mechanisms needed to realize his goals.

 Grisha

 The son of Lyubov, drowned many years ago before her sojourn in Paris.
 She is reminded of his existence by the presence of Trofimov, who was his tutor.

 Friends and associates

-Peter Trofimov
+Peter Trofimov ("Petya")

 A student and Anya's friend.
 Trofimov is depicted as an "eternal" student (in some translations, a "wandering" student).
 An impassioned left-wing political commentator, he represents the rising tide of reformist political opinion in Russia, which struggled to find its place in the authoritarian Czarist autocracy.